michaelmusty/.dotfiles/ISSUES.markdown

 Known issues
 ============

-*   vr() does not handle the newer version of Subversion repositories which only have a .svn directory at the root level.
-*   It should also be POSIX portable without too much effort
 *   The terminfo files probably still do not work on NetBSD (needs retesting and manual page reading).
 *   man(1) completion doesn't work on OpenBSD as manpath(1) isn't a thing on